-You can make an appointment to meet with the SENDCo (this is done via the school office) or you can attend a SENDCo drop in session, these are usually on parents' evening.
+You can make an appointment to meet with the SENDCo (this is done via the school office) or you can attend a SENDCo drop in session, these are

 What if I am still concerned?

 You could make an appointment to speak with the Headteacher or our SEND Governor.